Sheffield General Cemetery

 The silver and wood ones that are on the Disabled ramp to the chapel would look a lot better, As the green ones look like, they belong at a new railway station.

-Rev Furniss 7 months ago
+Rev Furniss about 1 year ago

 The most significant benefit from the grant has been the removal of the 1930's concrete topping to the original stone catacombs.
 Why it was ever commissioned is a mystery.
 It blocked the sightlines and light from top to bottom and was an ugly barrier to the natural descent of the hillside.
 Its removal has been transformative in showing how the flowing curves of the catacombs were designed in sympathy with the landscape.
 The proposal to do this was not included in the original badly advised scheme.
 It came about through the vision and persistence of Adrian Hallam and he deserves fulsome praise for it.